Monitoring Energy Consumption

-Note that our energy meter will send only temperature, HVAC power and total power data, but will not send the other attributes in the JSON object, which are defined only for internal use by the network simulator and are prefixed with “_$”.
+Note that our energy meter will send only temperature, HVAC power and total power data, but will not send the other attributes in the JSON object.

 We are now going to set up IBM Bluemix so that data coming from our simulated energy meter will be displayed graphically.

 For information on how to set up IoT devices in IBM Bluemix you can refer to our article “Connecting to IBM Bluemix”.
 Once the basic set up is done, from the IBM Watson IoT Platform dashboard expand the left menu and click Boards:

 Then click Device-Centric Analytics and Add New Card: